Vijayalaya Choleeswaram: Significance

 The temple in a combined rock-cut and Dravidan architecture is an early example of Cholan Art, continuing the tradition of the Pallavas.
 It is believed that the temple was the inspiration for the Gangaikonda Cholesvarar Temple built by Rajendra Chola I (1014-44 CE).
-The sanctum (garbhagriha) has four storeys in Omkara, shape of Hindu symbol Om.

 There were originally eight subsidiary shrines around the temple, out of which six still exist.
 Each of them is identical, with a semi-spherical top, and a four pillared Madapa at the front.

 The Vimana, the shrine over the sanctum has sculptures of Uma, Shiva, Dakshinamurthy, and Saptamatrikas.
 The individual images retrieved from the place are maintained in the Pudukottia Government Museum.
 The temple is the foremost structural of the Chola kings, who would later on go on to make Great Living Chola Temples in the next 300 years, declared as UNESCO as a World Heritage Sites.
 The temple is first among South Indian temples to incorporate dravida and Vasara styles to be incorporated in the vimana.